Anwar Chowdhry: Pakistan

-Professor Chowdhry worked as secretary of the Pakistan Boxing Federation (PBF) from 1959 to 1984 and acted as PBF President from 1984 to 2004.
+Chowdhry worked as secretary of the Pakistan Boxing Federation (PBF) from 1959 to 1984 and acted as PBF's president from 1984 to 2004.
 From 2004 to 2008 he delivered his services as chairman of the PBF.
-He was also the honorary Director of Sports at the University of Karachi.
+He was also the honorary director of sports at the University of Karachi.

 International

-In 1962, Professor Chowdhry laid the foundation of the Asian Boxing Federation and served as its unopposed Secretary General from 1962 to 1990.
-From 1990 till 2006, he remained President of the Asian Boxing Federation.
+In 1962, Chowdhry laid the foundation of the Asian Boxing Federation and served as its unopposed secretary general from 1962 to 1990.
+From 1990 till 2006, he remained president of the Asian Boxing Federation.

-He also had the distinction to act as International Boxing Association (AIBA) Vice-President from 1966 to 1974.
-From 1974 to 1986, he was the Secretary General of the world boxing body.
+He also had the distinction to act as International Boxing Association (AIBA) vice-president from 1966 to 1974.
+From 1974 to 1986, he was the secretary general of the world boxing body.
 He also remained AIBA President for record 20 years (From 1986 to 2006).
 He was also declared the best judge of 1964 Tokyo Olympics.
 On 5 November 2006 he lost the elections at the AIBA Congress at Santo Domingo.
-Chowdhry was ousted as president of the AIBA by Taiwan's Wu Ching-kuo who secured 83 votes against Chowdhry's 79.
-By then, Chowdhry had been elected President of the International Boxing Association for five consecutive terms.
+Chowdhry was ousted as president of the AIBA by Taiwan's Wu Ching-kuo, who secured 83 votes against Chowdhry's 79.
+By then, Chowdhry had been elected president of the International Boxing Association for five consecutive terms.

 International Boxing Scoring System

-In 1988 Seoul Olympics, Boxing came under strong clouds when Mr. Juan Antonio Samaranch, President, International Olympic Committee announced that the future of Boxing as an Olympic Sport would be reviewed because of its defective scoring system.
-Prof. Khurshid Anwar Chowdhry being the President of AIBA, and an engineer by profession, devoted two years and after intensive research invented Computerized Scoring System which was an integral part of the International Boxing Scoring System until 2013.
+In 1988 Seoul Olympics, Boxing came under strong clouds when Juan Antonio Samaranch, president, International Olympic Committee announced that the future of boxing as an Olympic sport would be reviewed because of its defective scoring system.
+Prof. Khurshid Anwar Chowdhry being the president of AIBA, and an engineer by profession, devoted two years and after intensive research invented Computerized Scoring System which was an integral part of the International Boxing Scoring System until 2013.

 Death and funeral

-Professor Anwar Khurshid Chowdhry died in 2010 at the age of 86 from a heart attack.
+Anwar Khurshid Chowdhry died in 2010 at the age of 86 from a heart attack.
 He is survived by three daughters Dr Sonia Shakeel, Fumi Chowdhry, Mina Chowdhry and his Japanese wife Michiyo Yanagawa Chowdhry.

-In a personal message AIBA President Wu Ching-kuo said, "It's a huge loss for the world’s sports community and especially for boxing."
-Executive Vice-President of AIBA Gafur Rakhimov from Uzbekistan has said that Chowdhry has rendered great services to uplift boxing in the world and he will be greatly missed.
+In a personal message AIBA's president Wu Ching-kuo said, "It's a huge loss for the world’s sports community and especially for boxing."
+Executive vice-president of AIBA Gafur Rakhimov from Uzbekistan has said that Chowdhry has rendered great services to uplift boxing in the world and he will be greatly missed.